 - It’s completely free.

-- No technical skills or design abilities required.
+- No technical skills or design abilities are required.

 - Its simple publishing process allows for maximum effectiveness.